NAME | TITLE | |

 In the mid-1980s, a town-wide Capital Improvement Project made recommended improvements to all Town buildings including the library.
 A ramp was built on the front of the building and an elevator installed as well as widening the aisles between the bookshelves to make the library ADA compliant.
 Air conditioning was added and repairs were made to the roof and the HVAC system.
 The circulation desk was relocated and the unused basement space was converted to space for book shelves.
 Our first year in the newly renovated library was 1992.

 The remainder of the 1990’s through the 2000’s ushered in numerous changes to services, programs, and collections.
-In 2017, the library has 73,000 items in the collection.
-An average of 300 individuals use the library each day and our programming attendance continues to increase, with attendance of 11,000 at programs over the last 12 months, compared to an attendance of 3,500 at programs in 2000.
+Currently, the library has over 90,000 items in the collection.
+112,970 people visited the Lynnfield Public Library last year and 121,594 items were borrowed from our physical and digital shelves.
+Our programming attendance continues to increase, with attendance of over 7,000 at programs at 396 events over the last 12 months, compared to an attendance of 3,500 at programs in 2000.

 At age eighteen, Miss Elizabeth W. Green became the first Head Librarian for the Lynnfield Public Library.
 The Library opened on July 22, 1892 with a collection of 554 books in a room in the then new Town Hall.
 Miss Green would go on to serve the Town of Lynnfield as Librarian for 65 years before retiring on December 31, 1957.
 Miss Green passed away on April 13, 1960 at the age of 85.